 Heading to Paris and wondering which Paris neighborhood to stay in?
 Perhaps you’re planning to visit different areas and wondering which Paris neighborhoods should be on your agenda?
 Maybe it’s your second or third trip to Paris and you want to stay in a trendier area of town.
 Whatever your needs, these are the ten coolest neighborhoods to explore in Paris!

-I’ve spent over a year in the capital of France and always recommend visiting these Paris neighborhoods to see the best of the different areas.
+I’ve spent over 3 years living in the capital of France and always recommend visiting these Paris neighborhoods to see the best of the different areas.
 Paris is a much more diverse city than people realize and these charming neighborhoods each have their own unique characteristics which make them special.
 It’s easy and cheap to move between different neighborhoods thanks to Paris’ expansive subway system.

 While you may not have a chance to visit all these Parisian neighborhoods, I hope this post will inspire you to visit a new area you might not have otherwise during your next trip to Paris.

 1. Le Marais